Reactivation-Limited/sysv-semaphore/README.md

 ### Flock

-A simple API that uses the posix `flock` call to implement advisory file locks.

-Exposes the posix flock call, but without the bit-twiddling - see `man -s2 flock` for details and the possible error codes.
+A simple API that uses the POSIX `flock` call to implement advisory file locks - see `man -s2 flock` for details and the possible error codes.

 ```javascript
 const { Flock } = require('OSiX');